Here’s What It’s Like in Wuhan, the City at the Center of Coronavirus

 On Tuesday, the Wuhan Mayor Zhou Xianwang told state broadcaster CCTV that people should avoid traveling to and from the city to stem the spread of the virus.
 Travel agents waved cancelation fees on travel through the city and rumors flew on Chinese social media that the city was due to be placed into a state of quasi-quarantine.

 So far, harsh travel restrictions like those imposed during SARS or the 2009 H1N1 outbreak have been avoided.
-Instead, Wuhan authorities have installed 35 infrared temperature scanners and more than 300 portable thermometers in the city’s airports, bus and railway stations, according to officials, though TIME saw little evidence.
+Instead, Wuhan authorities have installed 35 infrared temperature scanners and more than 300 portable thermometers in the city’s airports, bus and railway stations, according to officials, though I saw little evidence.
 Wuhan Tianhe International Airport offers direct flights to 18 countries, including major world cities like New York, San Francisco, London and Sydney.

-“The government hasn’t done anything really,” one taxi driver grumbled to TIME.
+“The government hasn’t done anything, really,” one taxi driver grumbled to me.
 “They closed down places where there are sick people, but haven’t done anything toward prevention.”

 It’s unclear who will ultimately be held responsible.
 According to Alan Laine, 57, a physics teacher from the U.K. who has lived in Wuhan since 2002, Huanan Market was well-known as a place where you could buy everything from fresh herbs and massive blocks of Emmental cheese to wild animals.
 “I saw live hedgehogs, porcupines, that kind of thing,” he says.
 “It wasn’t exactly hidden.”